Teachers' survey: Schools changes 'won't benefit poor'

 In response to the survey, a Department for Education spokesman said: "It is not acceptable that too often in this country your birth will determine your fate.
 The current schools system has failed to narrow the attainment gap for the poorest pupils - which [is] why we are overhauling the education system.

-"This report was written prior to the publication of our schools White Paper, which outlined our plans to raise standards, make every school a good school to give children from every background the chance to succeed."'Not fit for purpose'
+"This report was written prior to the publication of our schools White Paper, which outlined our plans to raise standards, make every school a good school to give children from every background the chance to succeed."

 The report by the Adam Smith Institute, also published on Thursday, said the free schools policy was too "restrictive", had produced "disappointing results so far" and should be opened up to allow free schools to be run for profit.